Getting married is one of the most exciting decisions of your life. It’s a commitment to love and working as a team towards your future.

 - Life insurance – a life insurance policy means that your family can have some financial stability if you’re no longer around.
-TAL’s Lifetime Protection policy offers a lump sum of up to $2 million to your Nominated Benefit Recipient.
+TAL offers a lump sum to your Nominated Benefit Recipient.

 - Total permanent disability insurance (TPD) – TPD insurance pays a benefit if you’re deemed unlikely to be able to work ever again due to a permanent disability.
-TAL’s Lifetime Protection policy offers up to $2 million as a lump sum payment to help support you and your family through a difficult time.
+TAL’s policy offers a lump sum payment to help support you and your family through a difficult time.

-- Recovery insurance – standalone Recovery Insurance has a minimum cover amount of $100,000 and a maximum cover amount of $500,000.
-This pays a lump sum if you are diagnosed with a specified medical condition.
+- Critical Illness insurance – pays a lump sum if you are diagnosed with a specified medical condition.
 The benefit can be used for anything but is designed to help you pay for medical treatment and rehabilitation, as well as giving you the financial breathing room to be able to take time off to recover and focus on yourself.
-For full details for each condition, and the level of severity required to claim, please read our TAL Lifetime Protection PDS.
+For full details for each condition, and the level of severity required to claim, please read our TAL PDS.